 IF YOU WOULD LIKE TO REQUEST MANY MORE!

 BECOME A LIFETIME VIP MEMBER FOR ONLY $25.00!
 You get unlimited listening, you get to make unlimited requests(no artist overkill, please), you get to ban a specific song or a specific artist from the rotation for a month, and you get to be put in a drawing for a customized 2 hour theme block once a month!
+There will also be upcoming features such as a countdown show, a Featured Artist Of The Month, and classic TV commercial and movie soundbites!
 Use the first PayPal button below here if you would like to come aboard!

 If you just want to help out and genuinely appreciate what I do, then you can come up with your own one-time donation amount or use the "Subscribe" button for becoming a monthly subscriber!